The Psychology of Market Bubbles and Crashes For Investors

 The Margin Call Mechanism

-2. Forced Selling: If the investor cannot meet the margin requirement, the broker has the right to sell the securities in the account at a possible loss to cover the margin loan.
+2. Forced Selling: If the allocator cannot meet the margin requirement, the broker has the right to sell the securities in the account at a possible loss to cover the margin loan.

 3. Accelerating Declines: Forced selling can exacerbate market declines.
 If many investors face margin calls simultaneously, it can lead to a cascade of selling, pushing asset prices down further.